Here is a little background:

-Charlotte – aka Charlie, is on honeymoon but is a bit sad, because husband Graham is being moody and distant – he dosent like the quiet nature of their luxury hotel at all.
-But things have started to look up since they meet an American couple, Chad and Marvel– who are very familiar with the island – and who offer to take them out to explore…
+Charlotte – aka Charlie, is on honeymoon but is a bit sad, because her new husband Graham is being moody and distant.
+Charlie blames his behavior on her choice of Honeymoon venue – the island is too quiet and their luxurious hotel is far too traditional and old school Caribbean for his taste.
+However, after a shaky start things begin to look up when they meet a young and glamorous couple, Chad and Marvel, who are very familiar with the island – and who offer to take them out to explore…

 After grabbing their beach bags the group walked down and onto the jetty to hail the water taxi.
 Charlie took photos of the other three standing at the end – cradled by the bay and wrapped in glorious technicolor.
 She wanted a record of such a happy day and to be able to remind herself when she got back to post Honeymoon London – that such a riot of colours existed.